Table of Contents

 • 1.DON’T Bring Expensive Jewelry

 Disneyland is not a place to wear your mother’s diamond ring or a tiara unless it’s made of plastic and rhinestones.
-Expensive jewelry can get lost or stolen easier than a wallet.
+Expensive jewelry can get lost or stolen more easily than a wallet.
 So do yourself a favor and leave the expensive stuff at home.

 • 2.DON’T Bring Unnecessary Clothing